shaofengspace/shaofengspace.github.io/_pages/publications.md

 author_profile: true
 ---

 * Andreas Höring, Jie Liu, and Feng Shao.
-Examples of Fano manifolds with non-pseudoeffective tangent bundle. <B>Journal of the London Mathematical Society</B>, 106:27–59, 2022.
+Examples of Fano manifolds with non-pseudoeffective tangent bundle. <I><B>Journal of the London Mathematical Society</B></I>, 106:27–59, 2022.
 * Feng Shao.
 On pseudoeffective thresholds and cohomology of twisted symmetric tensor fields on irreducible Hermitian symmetric spaces.
 To appear in Science China Mathematics, 2023.
 * Feng Shao and Guolei Zhong.
 Boundedness of finite morphisms onto Fano manifolds with large Fano index.
 Journal of Algebra, 639:678–707, 2024.
 * Feng Shao and Guolei Zhong.
 Bigness of tangent bundles and dynamical rigidity of Fano manifolds of Picard number 1 (with an appendix by Jie Liu). arXiv:2311.15559.